yeahgo/Are-you-hungry-team-13/README.md

 8. Reservability
 9. Restaurant Ambience

+Note:
-(if less than 5 restaurants match with the user's preference, our system will only output less than 5 restaurants)
+- If less than 5 restaurants match with the user's preference, our system will only output less than 5 restaurants.

+- IAppearance of 'Nan' in some output features means Yelp provides no info about this feature.